williamouyang/okta.github.io/_source/docs/api/resources/templates.md

 }
 ~~~

-### Partial Sms Template Update
+### Partial SMS Template Update
 {:.api .api-operation}

 <span class="api-uri-template api-uri-post"><span class="api-label">POST</span> /templates/sms/*:id*</span>

-Updates anly some of sms template attributes.
-All the attributes with of the custom sms template with values will be updated.
+Updates only some of the SMS template properties:

+* All properties with the custom SMS template with values are updated.
-Any translation that does not exists will be added.
-Any translation with null/empty value will be removed.
-Any translation with non empty/null value will be updated.
+* Any translation that doesn't exist is added.
+* Any translation with a null or empty value is removed.
+* Any translation with non empty/null value is updated.

-> The default sms template cannot be updated
+> The default SMS template can't be updated.

 ##### Request Parameters
 {:.api .api-request .api-request-params}